I-rem/snow-crash/level05/Ressources/README.md

 Then the files are removed with `rm -f`.
 Which would make this script somewhat dangerous if it were used on the wrong directory.

 The `ulimit` command is used to put various boundries for system resources.
-In this case it was used to put limit on maximum cput time used.
+In this case it was used to put limit on maximum cpu time used.
 Which means that we can't exploit this code **too much** and execute commands that will run indefinetly.

-This is not an issue, all we want is the flag and `ls -l` shows us that this script belongs to the flag05
+This is not an issue, all we want is to get the flag and `ls -l` shows us that this script belongs to the flag05

 ![image](https://github.com/user-attachments/assets/7549b0d5-13c4-4fba-ba30-fbe2ed4e760f)

-We don't have execute right but that doesn't matter becuase it runs automatically in the background thanks to cron!
+We don't have the execute right but that doesn't matter becuase it runs automatically in the background thanks to cron!
 Let's get to exploiting then.

 I would like to start by experimenting with the `bash` command.